cristivlas/sturddle-chess-engine/README.md

 Currently the bulk of the implementation is in C++, with "entry-points" exposed to Python via the \_\_init\_\_.pyx Cython "glue".
 The UCI protocol is written in Python (sturddle.py).

-As of now, there is no endgame tables support, and time management is minimal and sketchy.